 The HRC Committee uses a number of data sources, including compensation consultant(s), published compensation studies, and other market data to identify peer groups for compensation comparisons.
-As a result of our acquisition of Tahoe, the HRC Committee reviewed the peer group selection to ensure it adequately reflects our size and operations following the acquisition.
+The HRC Committee reviews and establishes the peer group selection to ensure it adequately reflects our size and operations.
 Our peer group selection was based on the following characteristics: